 This trail circles Elk Prairie, first running along the edge of the redwoods, then returning through the campground.
-As you drive through the prairie, it looks like the trail would pass through some pretty impressive redwoods, but in fact the only good redwoods are at the beginning and end of the loop, and throughout the first half there can be a lot of traffic noise from Drury Parkway.
+Judging by the view from Drury Parkway, it seems like the trail would pass through some pretty impressive redwoods, but in fact the only good redwoods are at the beginning and end of the loop, and throughout the first half there can be a lot of traffic noise from the Parkway.

 The trail passes by a few immense redwoods standing at the edge of Elk Prairie, then dives back into the redwood-free zone alongside the creek.
 Turn right onto the Elk Prairie trail.